WHAT SETS US APART

 Who Can Do MDS Assessments?

-In California, these IDT members who have been trained on how to answer (code) the MDS can input data on the MDS: Social Service Designee, Dietary Supervisor/Designee, Therapists, Activity Directors or Assistants, CNAs, DON, Administrator, LVNs and RNs.
+These IDT members who have been trained on how to answer (code) the MDS can input data on the MDS: Social Service Designee, Dietary Supervisor/Designee, Therapists, Activity Directors or Activity Assistants, CNAs, DON, Administrator, LVNs and RNs.
 These IDT members may fill out the CAA as well.
 Therapists (PT/OT/ST) who are not in-house usually do not sign the MDS but provide answers to sections pertaining therapy treatments.
 The Business Office and/or Admission Department input resident demographics into the facility's software that sometimes automatically transfers into the MDS assessment.
 BUT one thing is for sure: An RN must sign the MDS as complete when all the sections are completed.

 The RAI process Federal regulations at 42 CFR 483.20 (b)(1)(xviii), (g), and (h) require that